mtilerisoy/Numerical-Methods/Root Finding/README.md

 3. Hybrid method

 Function takes n+4 command line arguments for solving nth order polynomial,

 first n+1 input are the coefficients of the polynomial starting from the highest ordered term.

-The last 3 arguments are the two initial guesses and tolerance value
+The last 3 arguments are the two initial guesses x0, x1 (x1>x0) and the tolerance value.